Ukaypromise/Bookstore/README.md

 Text editor(Vscode, Atom, NotePad++, Sublime)

 - Click on the clone button to copy the clone
-- Open Terminal and run git clone <copied address>
+- Open Terminal and run git clone `https://github.com/Ukaypromise/bookstore.git`
 - Clone the repo
 - From you terminal run " code ." to open in your code editor.